Redd Foxx: Sanford and Son

 The show also had several running gags.
-When angry with Lamont, Fred would often say, "You big dummy!" or would often fake heart attacks by putting his hand on his chest and saying (usually while looking up at the sky), "It's the big one, I'm coming to join ya honey/Elizabeth" (referring to his late wife).
-Fred would also complain about having "arthur-itis" to get out of working by showing Lamont his cramped hand.
-Foxx portrayed a character who was in his 60s, although in real life he was a decade younger.
+When angry with Lamont, Fred would often say "You big dummy!", or he would often fake heart attacks by putting his hand on his chest and saying (usually while looking up at the sky and referring to his late wife), "Oh, this is the big one!
+You hear that, Elizabeth?
+I'm coming to join ya, honey!"
+Fred would also complain about having "arthur-itis" to get out of work by showing Lamont his cramped hand.
+Foxx portrayed a character who was in his 60s, although in real life he was 48 when production began for Season 1.

-Foxx used his starring role on Sanford and Son to help get jobs for acquaintances such as LaWanda Page, Slappy White, Gregory Sierra, Don Bexley, Beah Richards, Stymie Beard, Leroy Daniels, Ernest Mayhand and Noriyuki "Pat" Morita.
+Foxx used his starring role on Sanford and Son to help get jobs for acquaintances such as LaWanda Page, Slappy White, Gregory Sierra, Don Bexley, Beah Richards, Stymie Beard, Leroy Daniels, Ernest Mayhand and Pat Morita.

 Wilson was asked whether he kept in touch with everybody from Sanford & Son, especially the series' star himself, after the series was canceled: "No. I saw Redd Foxx once before he died, circa 1983, and I never saw him again.
 At the time I was playing tennis at the Malibu Racquet Club and I was approached by some producers about doing a Redd Foxx 50th Anniversary Special.
-I hadn’t spoken to him since 1977, and I called the club where (Redd) was playing.
-And we met at Redd’s office, but he was less than affable.
+I hadn't spoken to him since 1977, and I called the club where (Redd) was playing.
+And we met at Redd's office, but he was less than affable.
 I told those guys it was a bad idea.
 I never had a cross word with him.
-People say I’m protective of Redd Foxx in my book (Second Banana, Wilson’s memoir of the "Sanford" years).
+People say I'm protective of Redd Foxx in my book (Second Banana, Wilson's memoir of the Sanford years).
 I had no animosity toward Foxx [for quitting the show in 1977] because I had a million-dollar contract at CBS to do Baby...
 I'm Back!.
 My hurt was that he didn't come to me about throwing the towel in—I found out in the hallway at NBC from a newscaster.
 I forgave him and I loved Redd, but I never forgot that.
 The love was there.
 You can watch any episode and see that."